view7677/java-interview-questions/pages/Java_Tricky_Questions.md

 #### 414. What does the expression `1.0 / 0.0` return?
 Will there be any compilation error?

 Double class is the source of many tricky interview questions.
 You may know about the double primitive type and Double class.
-But while doing floating point arithmetic some people don't pay enough attention to Double.INFINITY, NaN, and -0.0.
+But while doing floating point arithmetic some people don't pay enough attention to `Double.INFINITY`, NaN, and -0.0.
 There are rules that govern the floating point arithmetic calculations involving Double.

 The answer to this question is that `1.0 / 0.0` will compile successfully.
 And it **will not throw `ArithmeticException`**.
 It will just return `Double.INFINITY`.